“This is the true story…of what happens when people stop being polite, and start getting real.”

 Reality TV can change society for the better.

-Much has been made of the correlation between MTV’s 16 and Pregnant, and dropping teen birthrates across the US.
-While many parents voiced concern that the show would glamorize teen pregnancy, a poll taken amongst teens who watched the showed that nearly 90% felt the show had educated them about the realities of becoming a teen parent, and few felt that the topic had been glamorized.
-NBC’s The Biggest Looser made an unexpected contribution to science, providing a large test group of weight loss patients that have helped scientists to understand that metabolism plays a larger role in weight maintenance that exercise and diet.
-A show set out to address obesity in America ended up advancing the science of weight management more that it ever imagined.
+Much has been made of the correlation between MTV’s 16 and Pregnant and dropping teen birthrates across the US.
+While many parents voiced concern that the show would glamorize teen pregnancy, a poll taken amongst teens who watched the show suggested that nearly 90% felt the show had educated them about the realities of becoming a teen parent, and few felt that the topic had been glamorized.
+NBC’s The Biggest Loser, which ran for 17 seasons (!) made an unexpected contribution to science, providing a large test group of weight loss patients that have helped scientists to understand that metabolism plays a larger role in weight maintenance that exercise and diet.
+A show set out to address obesity in America ended up advancing the science of weight management more than it ever imagined.

 Reality TV promotes kindness.